 While wildflowers can still be enjoyed across the UK, their population is waning.
 In fact, since the Second World War, we’ve lost 97% of our wildflower meadows thanks to intensive farming and building.

-Alistair Whyte, head of the charity Plantlife Scotland, has described them as “one of our most threatened habitats” – a terrible loss for us but even more catastrophic for the wildlife that calls these environments home.
+Alistair Whyte, head of the charity Plantlife Scotland, has described these environments as “one of our most threatened habitats” – a terrible loss for us but even more catastrophic for the wildlife that calls them home.

-However, there are projects across the UK to help restore wildflower meadows – including those by Plantlife Scotland and English Heritage.
-But if you’re interested in helping out, you could create your own wildflower meadow in your garden.
+However, projects across the UK are helping restore wildflower meadows – including those by Plantlife Scotland and English Heritage.
+But if you’re interested in helping, you could create your own wildflower meadow in your garden.

 Have you visited any of these wildflower spots?
 Or are there any you’d like to add to the list?
 We’d love to hear from you in the comments below.